The Art of Forgiveness in Spirituality

 Here is a resource for how you can support someone who is experiencing domestic violence and a TedTalk video that may help bring things into perspective for you.

-Recognize the Wrongdoing - realize when you have been hurt or are hurting someone else.
+1. Recognize the Wrongdoing - realize when you have been hurt or are hurting someone else.
 Has the person made an honest mistake or is this malicious?
 Are they unaware of their mistake or are they pretending it didn't happen?
 Are there any factors involved that are playing a part in how you respond to this situation?
 Get yourself to a calm state where you can express your concerns without making a bad situation worse.
 To get calm, try writing your frustrations down in a journal, taking a warm shower, or taking a walk outside before discussing your thoughts with others.

-Validate the Emotions - If a person has voiced or is showing signs of upset over something you have said/done, you must validate their emotions even if you do not understand fully.
+2. Validate the Emotions - If a person has voiced or is showing signs of upset over something you have said/done, you must validate their emotions even if you do not understand fully.
 Remember, it is not up for us to decide what is injurious to another just as we would not want the same to happen to ourselves.
 On the other hand, make sure you are voicing your side of things and are being actively listened to as well.
 Do not get angry with yourself for being upset, instead give yourself time and space to release in a healthy way.
-If the person you are conversing with is not in a place to validate your emotions, wait until things are more balanced to continue.
+If the person you are conversing with is not in a place to validate your emotions, wait until things are more balanced.

-Make Amends - apologize honestly for the mistake and the hurt it caused anyone involved.
+3. Make Amends - apologize honestly for the mistake and the hurt it caused anyone involved.
 Immediately begin loving action towards solving the problem at hand.
 If you have forgotten to do something around the house, do that and maybe one more helpful task for good measure.
 If you have damaged or lost an item, replace it to the best of your abilities.
 Making amends is really about showing the other person respect and honoring them to restore the energy balance between you.
 Try your best to have patience with everyone involved, especially yourself.
 Forgiveness does not often come immediately, but the goal is to continue sending love into the situation.
 We are always manifesting, so make sure your thoughts, actions, and responses to situations are aligned with your best interest.

-Follow Through - do your absolute best to make sure this situation does not happen again.
+4. Follow Through - do your absolute best to make sure this situation does not happen again.
 Address concerns respectfully as they arise.
 If you are the one giving the forgiveness, do not hold it over the person's head if they are making an effort to fix things.
 One cannot get better if they are being reminded of their failures on a daily basis and you will not feel any better by reliving them.

 Whenever you find yourself being triggered by the situation, continue back through these steps and eventually you will be able to move through the process quickly.
 Do not be harsh with yourself because you "haven't gotten over it fast enough" or because it "isn't a big deal."
 Always validate your feelings as they arise, never push them away.
 After validation, give yourself loving-kindness.
 Partake in some self-care rituals, maintain your boundaries, and then redirect your energy back to something that advances your soul's growth.
 The goal here is to get yourself back to a place of peace where you can respond in a safe and healthy way.

 Forgiveness is not about forgetting the experience, it is about sending love and healing into the situation instead of hate.
-You will undoubtedly have moments where you fall back into the old cycle and this is okay, just kindly guide yourself back on your path and keep making decisions that are in alignment with your Highest Good.
+You will undoubtedly have moments where you fall back into the old cycle and that is okay, just kindly guide yourself back on your path and keep making decisions that are in alignment with your Highest Good.

 If you have found yourself still struggling to forgive someone who is putting in the effort to change their role in the cycle, it may be a good time for a self-assessment.